fmtlib/fmt/doc/api.rst

 *fmt* is a format string that contains literal text and replacement fields surrounded by braces ``{}``.
-The fields are replaced with formatted arguments in the resulting string.
-A function taking *fmt* doesn't participate in an overload resolution if the latter is not a string.

-Most formatting functions such as `fmt::format` require a format string to be known at compile time, i.e. be a string literal or a ``constexpr`` string.
+The fields are replaced with formatted arguments in the resulting string. `fmt::format_string` is a format string which can be constructed from a string literal or a ``constexpr`` string and is checked at compile time in C++20.
 To pass a runtime format string wrap it in `fmt::runtime`.

 *args* is an argument list representing objects to be formatted.